All Episodes

 Can you tell us about this memo?

-What what exactly is it?
+What exactly is it?

-Uh it is uh essentially a set of talking points that the Republican Intel staff drafted based on the highly classified materials, which most of the Republican members were Uh forced to acknowledge they've not even read, so they don't know how distorted these talking points are.
+It is essentially a set of talking points that the Republican Intel staff drafted based on the highly classified materials, which most of the Republican members were forced to acknowledge they've not even read.

-But it's part of the narrative they want to push out, and interestingly enough, they've made uh common cause uh once again uh with Russian bots because Russian bots are pushing their narrative out there.
+And interestingly enough, they've made common cause once again with Russian bots because Russian bots are pushing their narrative out there.

-It's in in a redux of the campaign.
+It's in a redux of the campaign.

-We have Julian Assange and WikiLeaks and Russian trolls and bots saying, you know, hashtag whatever the GOP uh narrative is.
+We have Julian Assange and WikiLeaks and Russian trolls and bots saying, you know, hashtag whatever the GOP narrative is.

-Uh that ought to tell you a lot about uh what's driving this, and that is Why not allow people to look at it and let Americans make the decision for themselves about whether it's useful information or not?
+Why not allow people to look at it and let Americans make the decision for themselves about whether it's useful information or not?

 They just want to make the spin available to the public.

-And I think that spin, which is uh a fulsome attack on the FBI is just designed to attack the FBI and Bob Mueller to to uh circle the wagons for the White House, and that's a terrible disservice to the people, uh hardworking people at the Bureau.
+And I think that spin, which is a fulsome attack on the FBI, is just designed to attack the FBI and Bob Mueller to circle the wagons for the White House.

 All right.